Don't believe them! Don't trust them!

 - For most of Mass Effect 1 the Council has mocked you, questioned you, and otherwise screwed you, even colluding with Udina to ground your ship on the Citadel.
 At the climax, you have the option to leave the Citadel fleet and the Destiny Ascension to be annihilated fighting the Geth fleet, allowing the Alliance to ride in and mop up the remnants and take down Sovereign.
 The dialogue tree option literally says, "Let the Council die!"
 Later, a renegade Shepard has the option to claim he/she was waiting for a chance to get rid of them all along, prompting a shocked response from Anderson and a smug response from Udina.

-- This option also causes 10,000 civilians to die, and can result in worsened relations between humanity and the other Council races.
+- This option also causes 10,000 people to die, and can result in worsened relations between humanity and the other Council races.

 - For a more individual-oriented example, in Mass Effect 2 on Jacob's loyalty mission you have to option to leave Acting Captain Taylor to be presumably maimed and killed by his feral crew.
 Why?
 He set his mechs on you and his crew, brainwashed several of them to be mindless guards, forced most of the crew to worship him like a god, and passed around the female crewmembers like sex slaves between officers.
 His abuses are so unacceptable his own son recommends you kill him or leave him to die.